TajeshwarrSingh/Summer-Institution-Training/README.md

 #### 4. System Maintenance

 * Performing regular system updates.
 * Cleaning temporary files and optimizing disk space.
-* Running antivirus scans.
 * Backing up important data.
 * Monitoring system health and performance.

-### Practical Exercises

-* Diagnosed common startup and boot issues.
-* Checked hardware connections and component functionality.
-* Used system tools to identify and resolve software problems.
-* Updated drivers and performed routine maintenance tasks.
-* Optimized system performance by removing unnecessary files and applications.

 ### Learning Outcomes

 By the end of the session, I was able to: